In the state of Arizona, getting a food handlers card (also known as a food employee certification) can be a very confusing process.

 Are you nervous yet?
-Well don’t be.
+Well, don’t be.
 Most Arizona food safety courses allow you to take the quiz twice.
-In fact, training providers like ServSafe allow you to take the quiz over as many time as you’d like.
-(Also, be sure to take advantage of our practice exams we provided in the section below.
+In fact, training providers like ServSafe allow you to take the quiz over as many times as you’d like.
+(Also, be sure to take advantage of the practice exams we provided in the section below.
 Practice makes perfect!)

 How much does the Arizona Food Handlers Card cost?